top of page

 3. AI's Growing Potential: AI has shown tremendous promise in various applications, from natural language processing to image recognition.

-Why is the XR industry struggling?
+Why is the XR industry failing?

 The industry itself suffers because it is looking to revolutionise peoples lives, without a commonly used name with which to refer to itself, and whilst navigating wider economic issues: